-Arna Bontemps was an African-American award-winning author and poet born on October 13, 1902 in Alexandria, Louisiana.
-Known for his books featuring black characters, he wrote many notable pieces including God Sends Sunday (1931), Black Thunder (1936), The Story of the Negro (1948) and Great Slave Narratives (1969).
-He died June 4, 1973 in Nashville, Tennessee while working on his autobiography.
+Arna Bontemps was an award-winning African American author and poet born on October 13, 1902, in Alexandria, Louisiana.
+Known for his books featuring black characters, he wrote many notable works, including God Sends Sunday (1931), Black Thunder (1936), Story of the Negro (1948) and Great Slave Narratives (1969).
+He died June 4, 1973, in Nashville, Tennessee, while working on his autobiography.

 Arna Wendell Bontemps was born October 13, 1902, in Alexandria, Louisiana.
 He had a middle-class upbringing and was the son of mixed racial heritage.
 His father, Paul, a stone mason, was descended from French plantation owners in Haiti and their slaves, while his mother, Maria, claimed English and Cherokee Indian bloodlines.